reviveMC74/reviveMC74/README.md

-# reviveMC74 -- root and install open VOIP app
+# reviveMC74 -- root and install an open VOIP app

 A VOIP application to revive the MC74 was withdrawn and abandoned by Cisco/Meraki.
 This package contains code and instructions on how to (more or less) automatically root